scottlaird/HPE_M510/README.md

 Many used M510 cartridges come without heatsinks or the mounting base plate that holds the heatsinks in place.
 Replacement HPE heat sinks are generally unavailable online, and (as of February 2021) list for more than the current selling price of M510 cartridges.
-I am working on sourcing a workable replacement.

 The heatsink base plate also contains the mounting points for the M.2 cards on the bottom side of the cartridge.
 So, without a baseplate, there's no safe way to mount M.2s.

+I have been working on sourcing a workable replacement for both the heatsink and the baseplate.
+As of March 2021, they both seem to work well enough for my uses.

-I've designed a custom 3D-printable base plate and included a STL [here](M510+Heatsink_Mount.stl').
+For the base plate, I've designed a custom 3D-printable version and included a STL [here](M510+Heatsink_Mount.stl').
 This is designed to connect to the heatsink using M3 screws which thread directly into the plastic of the baseplate.
 I'd generally prefer to use threaded brass inserts, but there is only a tiny amount of clearance between the baseplate and the second DIMM slot, and every single brass insert that I can find is too thick.

+The plate can be printed on any 3D printer, although the M510 may get hot enough for PLA to fail.
+I ended up having Shapeways print a few using SLS-fused nylon for around $15 each.
+Printing in ABS would almost certainly be fine and be much cheaper.

 The baseplate has room for up to 3 M.2 SSDs.
 The two NVMe-compatible slots have screw holes for 2280 and 22110 cards.
 One of them also has a hole for a 2260 M.2.
-In addition, the SATA M.2 slot should be able to fit either a 2242 or 2260 card, although this is untested.
+In addition, the SATA M.2 slot can fit either a 2242 or 2260 card.
 The M.2 cards should be screwed in using a short M2 screw with a plastic washer.
 Either 3mm or 4mm screws should work when used with a washer.

 Here's what I'm using, but any similar screw should work.